 It doesn’t get more HK than joining the fray at one of the many street markets.
 With a market catering to just about any need (goldfish, electronics, antiques, sneakers, you name it), you’re sure to find something to your taste.
 Popular markets include the Temple Street Night Market in Kowloon and the Ladies’ Markets in Mong Kok.

 Take In The Local Culture

-One thing Hong Kong is definitely not lacking is culture!
-The city’s rich history is a goldmine for anyone keen to soak up some local knowledge—plus ‘gramming opportunities to boot!
+One thing Hong Kong is definitely not lacking in culture.
+The city’s rich history is a goldmine for anyone keen to soak up some local knowledge—plus ‘gramming opportunities to boot.
 From guided temple tours, to the beauty of Hong Kong’s 'secret' islands Yim Tin Tsai Island, Peng Chau and Middle Island, stepping out of the air-conditioned mall metropolis and onto the streets is well worth your time.

 EAST Hong Kong

 For a fresh take on Hong Kong head to Taikoo Shing’s EAST Hong Kong.
 With impeccably designed modern rooms and rarely seen views over the harbour and back to Hong Kong Central, this hotel is jam-packed with striking modern art and state-of-the-art facilities.
-(The harbour suites come compete with acid coloured dinosaurs by renowned Chinese sculptor Sui Jianguo that are practically begging to be Instagrammed).
+The harbour suites come complete with acid coloured dinosaurs by renowned Chinese sculptor Sui Jianguo that are practically begging to be Instagrammed.
 One of the highlights is EAST’s roof deck bar, Sugar, with impressive views over the harbour and a cracking cocktail menu.